friend1ws/rankSynergy/README.md

 rankSynergy
 ===========

+The rankSynergy performs a rank-based non-parametric statistical test for measuring the effects between two gene sets.
+For calculating an approximate significance value of synergy, an efficient Markov chain Monte Carlo method is used.
-The rankSynergy is a C++ implementation of the algorithm proposed in the paper below for measuring synergistic effects between two gene sets.
+This software is a C++ implementation of the algorithm proposed in the paper below.

 Please mail friend1ws@gmail.com for problems or questions.